Will Compton: 2017 season

 The Redskins re-signed Compton signed on April 24, 2017, on a restricted free agent tender.
 He was placed on injured reserve on November 14, 2017, after suffering a Lisfranc sprain.

-Tennessee Titans
+Tennessee Titans (first stint)

 On April 2, 2018, Compton signed a one-year contract with the Tennessee Titans.

 New Orleans Saints

 Compton signed with the New Orleans Saints on August 21, 2019.
-He was placed on injured reserve on August 30, 2019.
-He was released from injured reserve with an injury settlement on September 5.
+He was placed on injured reserve on August 30.
+Compton was released from injured reserve with an injury settlement on September 5.

 Oakland Raiders

 On October 30, 2019, Compton was signed by the Oakland Raiders.

 Tennessee Titans (second stint)

 Compton re-signed with the Titans on August 27, 2020.
 He was released on October 26, and re-signed to the practice squad the next day.
 He was elevated to the active roster on November 21 and 28 for the team's weeks 11 and 12 games against the Baltimore Ravens and Indianapolis Colts, and reverted to the practice squad after each game.
 He was promoted to the active roster on December 1, 2020.